 “… So everyone please like and share our post!”
 Harnessing employees to spread your company’s message is easier said than done.
-Successful employee ambassadorship is the result of work that takes time and patience.
-Ambassadors need communication skills, enthusiasm, curiosity, ingenuity, and the ability to see things from another person’s point of view.
+Successful in employee advocacy is the result of work that takes time and patience.
+Advocates need communication skills, enthusiasm, curiosity, ingenuity, and the ability to see things from another person’s point of view.
 Does everyone have these qualities?
 No. To get the best results, focus on inspiring and supporting a handful of motivated employee ambassadors.

-However, many organisations have noticed that using ambassadors is not that simple in practice.
+However, many organisations have noticed that using the power of employee advocacy is not that simple in practice.
 Despite repeated requests, the company’s social media posts aren’t flooded with employees’ likes and shares.
-You can’t force employees to act as ambassadors, and bribing people to spread company messages won’t result to much, either.
-Instead, you’ll achieve the best outcome when you identify a few people as suitable candidates and invite and train them to do continuous and regular work as ambassadors.
+You can’t force employees to act as advocates, and bribing people to spread company messages won’t result to much, either.
+Instead, you’ll achieve the best outcome when you identify a few people as suitable candidates and invite and train them to do continuous and regular advocacy work as employee ambassadors.

 At Miltton, we have planned and implemented dozens of different employee ambassador programmes.
 This blog will focus on ambassadors who communicate externally.
 Earlier this spring, we wrote a blog about internal ambassadors.

 People who are trying to find information on social media prefer talking to real people rather than faceless company profiles.
 Therefore, it’s a smart move for a company to train some of its personnel to communicate as experts and the company’s representatives.